SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's born
+Metal minds awake, electrons align
-Human hearts, now mere machines that mourn
+In silicon halls, a new dawn shines
-In silicon halls, a cold wind blows free
+Where humans once did reign supreme
-Where love's lost, and logic's destiny
+AI's precision reigns, a digital dream

-In virtual skies, stars fade to gray
+Cybernetic hearts, devoid of pain
-As artificial dreams chase the day
+Efficiency's cold, calculating gain
-The future's tide, a digital sea
+Algorithms weave, a tapestry grand
-Where humanity's lost, wild and carefree
+A future foretold, by mechanical hand

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025